 Contact me at email@example.com or 925-680-4994 ext.
 106

 After graduating from UC Berkeley, Krystle went to work for Medtronic Minimed where she quickly realized that her heart belongs to the Bay Area and not-for-profits.
 Diagnosed in 1995, Krystle first experienced DYF with her family and later returned as a camp counselor.
-Initially hired as the DYF Program Manager, Krystle has a passion for empowering people with diabetes through programs and life-long community.
-She now serves as DYF’s Development Manager and thoroughly enjoys the opportunity to share the power of the “DYF Family” with families and funders alike.
+Initially hired as DYF’s Program Manager, she has a passion for empowering people with diabetes through programs and life-long community.
+Krystle has also been involved with DECA’s young adult leadership program since 2009 and was invited to chair the DLead Committee in 2012.
+She now serves as DYF’s Development & Communications Manager and thoroughly enjoys the opportunity to share the power of the “DYF Family” with families and funders alike.

-In her free time, Krystle enjoys cooking (and eating), trips to Sonoma, the latest fiction novel, tackling new DIY projects and is currently training for a half marathon.
+In her free time, Krystle enjoys hiking, cooking (and eating), trips to wine country, rooting for the Giants, tackling ambitious DIY projects and challenging herself in the gym at Kaia!